zurutech/anomaly-toolbox/README.md

 ## Contribution

-This work is completely open source, and we would appreciate any contribution to the code.
+This work is completely open source, and **we would appreciate any contribution to the code**.
 Any merge request to enhance, correct or expand the work is welcome.

 ## Notes